An Issue of Forced Sterilization: Freddy's Story

 “ME NOT RUSTY BUTT!”
 Freddy would yell back.

-One day Freddy did take off his trunks, but apparently it embarrassed him so much that it was hard to tell if he was upset or angry, or both.
+One day Freddy did take off his trunks, but apparently it embarrassed him so much that we couldn't tell if he was upset or angry, or both.
 Sparky was not an unkind person, and he genuinely regretted upsetting Freddy.
 He immediately stopped the rusty butt jokes, but the teasing before the showers continued.

-Sometimes Freddy talked to us girls while he waited for Sparky or a lifeguard to let him in.
-We never had any fear of Freddy, even when alone with him.
+Sometimes Freddy talked to us girls while he waited for Sparky or a lifeguard to let him in to the men's showers.
+We never had any fear of Freddy, not even when we alone with him.
 In fact, the fear factor never entered our minds.
-To us Freddy was just another kid, albeit a big one, and we learned a lot about him.
+To us Freddy was just another kid, albeit a big one old enough to be our father, and we learned a lot about him.
 He told us that he had a “good job,” and it was obvious that he was pleased that he had become self-supporting.
-By that time, he was contributing to his family’s support, and may have been their sole support.
+By that time, he was contributing to his family’s support, and aside from welfare, he probably was their sole support.

 He would talk to us about his work.
 The manager of a local soft drink bottling company had seen something in Freddy that caused him to hire him to work inside the warehouse and to fill orders loading cases of soft drinks onto customers’ trucks.
 Freddy took his responsibilities seriously and developed the reputation of being a reliable employee.